cveld/terraform-azure-agw/README.md

 This Terraform module streamlines the creation and management of azure application gateway resources, offering tailored options for routing, ssl termination, load balancing, and web application firewall configurations.

-By encapsulating these complex functionalities into easy-to-use settings, this module enables rapid and reliable deployment, all managed through code.

 ## Goals

 The main objective is to create a more logic data structure, achieved by combining and grouping related resources together in a complex object.